0exp/symbiont-ruby/README.md

 </p>

-**Symbiont** is a cool implementation of proc-objects execution algorithm: in the context of other object, but with the preservation of the closed environment of the proc object and with the ability of control the method dispatch inside it.
-A proc object is executed in three contexts: in the context of required object, in the context of a closed proc's environment and in the global (Kernel) context.
+**Symbiont** is a cool implementation of proc-objects execution algorithm: in the context of other object, but with the preservation of the captured environment of the proc object and with the ability of control the method dispatch inside it.
+A proc object is executed in three contexts: in the context of required object, in the context of a captured proc's environment and in the global (Kernel) context.

 # Installation